 |

 NestingGrebes build floating nests connected to emergent or submerged vegetation.
 These nests can be vulnerable, but are a compromise in adaptation.
-The nests can be stranded on dry land as water levels decline through the summer, especially on those lakes managed for power production or down stream rights.
+The nests can be stranded on dry land as water levels decline through the summer, especially on lakes managed for power production or downstream rights.

 |

 YoungGrebe adults "back brood" young as soon as they hatch.
-Once young have hatched they all climb on parents back and head to open water, never returning to the nest.
-There they spend the remaining part of summer being fed by parents and learning to swim and dive, until it is time to migrate to the coast.
+Once young have hatched, they climb on the adults' backs and head to open water, never returning to the nest.
+They spend the remaining part of summer being fed by parents and learning to swim and dive, until it is time to migrate to the coast.

 |